junxit/us-congress-bills-119/bill.md

   - **(2)** a detailed summary of any implementation actions undertaken pursuant to subsection (a);
   - **(3)** an evaluation of the effectiveness of tenant communication protocols; and
   - **(4)** any recommendations for additional legislative or administrative actions.

+## § 4.
+Savings clause

+Nothing in this Act shall be construed as designating an employee of a contractor of the Department of Homeland Security who is engaged in the protection of Federal property pursuant to section 1315 of title 40, United States Code, as a Federal employee.